Are you using your resources to help you reach your financial goals?

 When it comes to my finances, I was able to live off my savings for almost a year, while traveling.
 When I wanted to pocket some spending money I would use my talents to make money.
 I would share what I could do to those who needed my services.
 I would do hair one moment, coordinate weddings, book signings and even theater events.

 So if you’re looking to make extra funds, here are a few things I want you to consider.

-- Service: What service can you offer people that is effortless for you to do.
-For me thats doing people hair.
+- Service: What service can you offer people that is effortless for you to do in a short period of time.
+For me that was doing people hair a few years ago.
 I am not a license beautician (even though I did think of going into that at one point), I just have been doing my hair since I was 9.
-So I took that and did hair for $50 a head.
+So I took that and done hair for $50 a head.
 All with the disclaimer that I am not a licensed beautician and no refunds.

 - Create: Roll up your sleeves and create something you can sell (i.e cupcakes, baskets, diy pieces) if you’re creative the options are endless.

-- Job: For stable extra income I say get a part time job that doesn’t require you to exhaust yourself. you want to be able to enjoy yourself and not burn yourself out.
-Think seasonal cat or dog sitting or even a cashier at a bookstore.
+- Job: For stable extra income I say get a part time job that doesn’t require you to exhaust yourself.
+You want to be able to enjoy yourself and not burn out.
+Think seasonal, cat or dog sitting or even a cashier at a bookstore.

 - Cut- Back: Sometimes having more money means not spending what you do have.
-Find out areas in your budget you can cut out.
-No need to buy a full bouquet of flowers every week so you’ve saved $20-$50.
-If you really need flowers, just go to you’re local groceries store and pick a smaller bouquet for $5- $10.
+Find out areas in your expenses you can cut out.
+Think about it, there’s no need to buy a full bouquet of flowers every week.
+You can cut it completely out and save $20-$50.
+If you really need flowers, just go to you’re local groceries store and pick up a smaller bouquet for $5- $10.

 Let me know if you’ve used any of these tips to help you earn extra income and add anything you’ve done that I’ve missed.